solarstar101/React-Virtualized-List/README.md

 ```
 **Note:** Passing the `style` prop and applying in the root element of the row item is **required**

-## Features planned for next release
-- Lists with dynamic height
-- Expose internal components using default CSS classnames, custom classname injection and refs
-- Add scroll persistence so that the scroll position persists between route changes

-## Contributing
-To contribute, follow one of the two options:

-- **Open an Issue**

-  Open an issue detailing:
-  1. What the issue is
-  2. Steps to reproduce
-  3. Possible solutions

-  Note: These details are recommended but are entirely optional.

-- **Send a Pull Request**

-  Fork this project and send a pull request to the `master` branch.

 ## License
 MIT